 Proactively lowering and maintaining dam capacity at 42 per cent will:

-- provide dry space below the work site to facilitate the lowering of the spillway
+- provide dry space below the site to facilitate the works

 - ensure site safety during these works

 - allow additional warning time for the community should a significant flood like that in 2013 occur again.